Raleigh Fire Department History

 1983

 District Chiefs renumbered.
-Car 4 becomes Car 51, Car 5 becomes Car 52, and Car 6 becomes Car 53.
-They are located at Station 9, Station 1, and Station 6.
-(April 1983)rfd
+Car 4 > Car 51, Car 5 > Car 52, and Car 6 > Car 53.
+They were located at Station 9, Station 1, and Station 6.
+(April 15, 1983)rfd

-Apparatus note: Light Truck 1 placed in service with a 1966 Chevrolet panel van.
+Apparatus note: Light Truck 1 placed in service with 1966 Chevrolet panel van.
 Photos and more information. (by June 23, 1983)rfd

 1984

-Station 17 opens at 4601 Pleasant Valley Road.
+Station 17 opened at 4601 Pleasant Valley Road.
 Engine 17 placed in service with 1981 Mack pumper.
 Photos and more information.
-(April 9, 1984) yb84
+(April 9, 1984)yb84

-Recruit academy #9 graduates 27 firefighters.
+Recruit academy #9 graduated 27 firefighters.
 The academy started on December 14, 1983 and lasted 16 weeks.
-The graduation ceremony is conducted at Station 17.
-(May 10, 1984) rfd
+The graduation ceremony was conducted at Station 17.
+(May 10, 1984)rfd

-Furniture company at 117 E. Hargett Street burns.
+Heilig-Levine Furniture Company storage building at 117 E. Hargett Street burned.
 Two alarms.
-The first floor of the three-story building is gutted by the 11:45 p.m. blaze.
-The two-alarm blaze takes a half-hour to control.
-More than $20,000 of furniture is destroyed.
+The first floor of the three-story building was gutted by the 11:45 p.m. blaze.
+The two-alarm blaze took a half-hour to control.
+More than $20,000 of furniture was destroyed.
 The building, valued at over $50,000, was built about 1912.
 [MF] (June 22, 1984)rt23jun84

 Apparatus note: Haz-Mat 1 placed in service at Station 2 with a 1977 Chevy panel van.
 Photos and more information.
 (Around June 29, 1984)rfd

-Howard Building at 112 W. Lane Street burns.
-Fire is reported at 4:15 p.m.
-Nearly 100 firefighters, working in shifts of 40, battle the stubborn six-hour fire in the turn-of-the-century building.
-Volunteers from the Six Forks Fire Department assist with refilling air tanks as more than 100 are depleted by the end of the evening.
-Fire is later blamed on a burning match in a cardboard box.
-[MF] (October 3, 1984) no, rt
+Howard Building at 112 W. Lane Street burned.
+Three? alarms.
+Fire was reported at 4:22 p.m. by the assistant chief of operations, who saw the fire.
+Nearly 100 firefighters, working in shifts of 40, battled the stubborn six-hour fire in the turn-of-the-century building.
+Volunteers from Six Forks assisted with refilling air tanks as more than 100 were depleted by the end of the evening.
+Three EMS units were on scene.
+Red Cross brought drinks and hamburgers.
+Three firefighters had injuries to foot, knee, and eyes.
+Fire was later blamed on a burning match in a cardboard box.

 Vehicle note: Sand truck placed in service at Station 8.
 (November 21, 1984)rfd

-Railroad tank car donated to Keeter Training Center by local industry. yb02
+Railroad tank car donated to Keeter Training Center by local industry. yb02+

 1985

-Starting salary for firefighters is $15,388 , based on 56 hours per week.
-(July 1985) yb02
+Starting salary for firefighters was $15,388, based on 56 hours per week.
+(July 1985)yb02+

 Physical fitness program made mandatory for on-duty firefighters. rt